 Basic research – discovering the functions of cellular parts

 Biology is complicated.
-Cells interact with one another in complex ways and they are composed of many parts that interact with one another as well.
-As such, there is still a ton we don’t know about how cells and organisms work.
+Cells interact with one another in complex ways and they are composed of many parts that interact in extensive networks.
+As such, there is a ton we don’t know about how cells and organisms work.
 We understand the basics – that DNA contains the instructions for producing cellular parts.
-Yet, we don’t know what many of these cellular parts do.
+Yet, we don’t know what many of these cellular parts do and how they interact.

 In the past it took a long time to break DNA in targeted ways.
 Indeed, even if we had a relatively good technique for one kind of cell or organism, there was no guarantee that it would work in another kind of cell or organism.
 Thus, we might have to develop new DNA altering techniques for different organisms and experiments.